JMIsham/git-practice/README.md

 Hi there this is a pragraph
 This is my next milestone.
 It is awesome!

-this is coloborator 2 adding another awesome line!
+this is coloborator isham adding another hello!